 5 blog posts in 13 categories

-Thanks to everyone who attended and participated in last week’s webinar on 'Galera Cluster for MySQL vs MySQL (NDB) Cluster: A High Level Comparison'.
-If you missed the sessions or would like to watch the webinar again & browse through the slides, they are now available online.
+Thanks to everyone who attended this week’s webinar; if you missed the sessions or would like to watch the webinar again and browse through the slides, they are now available online.

 Database clusters are pretty sophisticated distributed systems with complex dependencies between nodes.
 The failure of a node will generally impact the overall cluster, as the remaining nodes need to reconfigure themselves to continue to operate without the failed node.